First passage sets of the 2D continuum Gaussian free field: The Minkowski content measure of the FPS

 \begin{rem} In fact, the theorem holds in a more general setting (with basically the same proof).
 Indeed, take $A$ to be a local set of the GFF $\Phi$ such that there exists a deterministic $K$ such that $\Phi_{A}=\nu_{A} + h_{A}\geq- K$, where $h_{A}$ is harmonic of $D\backslash A$ and $\nu_{A}$ is a non-negative measure supported on $A$.
 Then, $\nu_{A}$ is given by the Minkowski content measure of $A\backslash\partial D$ as in Theorem \ref{prop:: mes LQG}. \end{rem}

 The rest of this section is devoted to the proof of Theorem \ref{prop:: mes LQG}.
 We start by looking at the decomposition of the Gaussian multiplicative chaos (GMC) measure induced by the Markovian decomposition of the field w.r.t the FPS.
 Then, we use this decomposition to see how the geometry of the FPS encodes its height and to give a short, but somewhat unexpected proof of why $\Phi_{\A_{-a}^u}$ is a measurable function of $\A_{-a}^u$.
 Next, we observe that a careful analysis of the proof gives in fact an explicit expression of $\Phi_{\A_{-a}^u}-h_{\A_{-a}^u}$ in terms of $\A_{-a}^u$, and finally we identify this expression with the Minkowski content measure of $A$ in the gauge $r\mapsto \vert \log(r)\vert^{1/2} r^{2}$.

-0 In several of the arguments it will be more convenient to work with $\AB_{b}^u$, but notice that by the symmetry of the GFF this is equivalent.
+In several of the arguments it will be more convenient to work with $\AB_{b}^u$, but notice that by the symmetry of the GFF this is equivalent.